abhi3700/sol-playground/README.md

 JSON RPC URL: http://127.0.0.1:8899
 ⠄ 00:00:10 | Processed Slot: 19 | Confirmed Slot: 19 | Finalized Slot: 0 | Snaps
 ```
+	1. Now, during Anchor `build` might occur an issue related to `bpf` folder does not exist as the `solana` has been installed from source.
+So, follow Error-4

+### 4. Error: BPF SDK path does not exist: /Users/abhi3700/.cargo/bin/sdk/bpf: No such file or directory (os error 2)
+* _Cause_: This happens during `$ anchor build`.
+This error occurs as the `solana` has been installed from source.
+* _Solution_: Just copy `~/solana-1.8.5/bin/sdk` to here: `~/.cargo/bin/`.
+Note: there might be `sdk` shortcut.
+Just replace this with the `sdk` folder containing `bpf/`.
+Then it would build successfully.

 ## References
 * [The Complete Guide to Full Stack Solana Development with React, Anchor, Rust, and Phantom](https://dev.to/dabit3/the-complete-guide-to-full-stack-solana-development-with-react-anchor-rust-and-phantom-3291)